sp4rkie/debian-on-termux/README.md

         hash -r
         wget https://raw.githubusercontent.com/sp4rkie/debian-on-termux/master/debian_on_termux.sh

-- check the configuration lines near the top of the script for your target architecture, debian version and other preferences
+- optionaly check the configuration lines near the top of the script.
 - execute the script

         sh debian_on_termux.sh